emilyantosch/shc_pr3_vl/databases/slides_3/main.typ

 #slide[
   #heading(numbering: none)[Codd's Twelve Rules]
-  #figure(image("../assets/img/slides_03/20250224_rules_db_design_rev01.png"))
+  #figure(image("../assets/img/slides_03/20250224_rules_db_design_rev01.png", height: 90%))
 ]

 #slide[
   #heading(numbering: none)[SQL History]
+  #text(size: 20pt)[
     - SQL may commercial be considered one of the major reasons for the commercial success relational databases
-  - SEQUEL: In 1981, SEQUEL was designed and implemented at IBM Research as the interface for an experimental relational database system called SYSTEM R
+    - `SEQUEL`: In 1981, `SEQUEL` was designed and implemented at IBM Research as the interface for an experimental relational database system called `SYSTEM R`
     - SQL-86 or SQL1: developed by ANSI and ISO
       - Standardized data types, query syntax
       - `BOOLEAN`, structured types (classes), recursive queries, ...
     - SQL-92 or SQL2
       - `BLOBS`, `VARCHAR`, `DATE`, `TIME`, `TIMESTAMP`
       - consistence checks
       - modifications of data structures
+  ]
 ]

 #slide[